-An analysis of bicycle collisions provides a strong indication of roadway behaviors that negatively affect the safety of people riding bicycles.
+An analysis of bicycle collisions provides a strong indication of roadway behaviors that negatively affect bicyclists' safety4.
 San Francisco uses this information to plan bicycle facility improvements and to identify violations that should be prioritized for increased education and enforcement.
 The SFMTA also works closely with the San Francisco Police Department to recommend traffic enforcement targeted at specific locations and for behaviors that are the leading causes of injury.